Terms of use and safety notice

 Use this website, the Facebook groups and any listed opportunities at your own risk.

-How to verify if a host or organisation is legitimate ๐
+How to assess a host or organisation 🔍

-Before committing to any opportunity, we recommend taking these steps:
+Before committing to an opportunity, we recommend taking the following steps.

 1. Check their web presence

-Call the host on Zoom, WhatsApp, Signal or Telegram.
-A video chat before your trip can help you get a real sense of the project, the people and the living conditions.
+Call the host using Zoom, WhatsApp, Signal or Telegram.
+A video conversation before travelling can help you understand the project, meet the people involved and ask to see the accommodation and living conditions.

 3. Trust your instincts

 If something feels wrong, do not ignore it.
-Never feel pressured to go forward with an opportunity that makes you uncomfortable.
-You always have the option to say no, change plans or leave.
+Never feel pressured to accept an opportunity that makes you uncomfortable.
+You always have the option to say no, change your plans or leave.

-Never send money to a host before verifying them.
+Never send money to a host before independently checking who they are and what the payment is for.

-Unfortunately, some scammers ask for advance payments for fake fees, visas or other โbureaucraticโ costs.
+Some scammers request advance payments for fake fees, visas or supposed bureaucratic costs.

-๐ก Your reports help us keep this platform safer for everyone.
+Your reports can help us keep the platform safer for everyone. 💡

 By using Voluntouring.org and our related Facebook groups, you agree to:

-- take full responsibility for your choices, communications and experiences;
+- take full responsibility for your choices, communications, travel arrangements and experiences;

-- understand that our platforms are noticeboards where users publish their own content and that we cannot guarantee the truth, quality or legality of each opportunity;
+- understand that our platforms primarily function as noticeboards and that we cannot guarantee the truth, quality, legality or continued availability of every opportunity;

-- acknowledge that this platform is offered free of charge to promote volunteering projects with free accommodation and food (with occasional exceptions, especially in low-income areas where full hospitality may not always be possible).
+- acknowledge that this platform is offered free of charge to promote volunteering projects with free accommodation and food, with occasional exceptions, especially in lower-income areas where full hospitality may not always be possible.

-If you are a victim of abuse, fraud or inappropriate behaviour:
+If you experience abuse, fraud or inappropriate behaviour:

-- Also consider reporting the incident to local authorities, especially in cases involving harm to people or animals.
-Only the relevant authorities can take legal action.
+- Consider reporting the incident to the relevant local authorities, especially in cases involving threats, fraud, exploitation or harm to people or animals.
+Only the appropriate authorities can investigate and take legal action.

 Sharing negative experiences and naming people

-You are welcome to share your volunteering experiences, including difficult ones, but you should do it responsibly.
+You are welcome to share your volunteering experiences, including difficult or disappointing ones, but please do so responsibly.

-- If you had a very bad or unsafe experience with someone you met through our website or Facebook groups, send the details privately to the admins (including links, dates and a short description of what happened).
+- If you had a very bad or unsafe experience with someone you met through our website or Facebook groups, send the information privately to the admins.
+Include links, dates and a concise description of what happened.

-- Admins are not judges, lawyers or mediators, but we can keep internal notes and may remove posts or block users when we receive serious and credible reports.
+- Admins are not judges, lawyers or mediators.
+We may keep internal notes, remove content, limit participation or block users when we receive serious and credible reports.

 We do our best to provide a reliable and inspiring platform, but:

-- We make no guarantees that the site will be error-free, uninterrupted or always up to date;
+- we make no guarantees that the website will be error-free, uninterrupted or always up to date;

-- Any information you use or download from this site is used at your own risk;
+- any information you use or download from this website is used at your own risk;

-- You remain responsible for your own safety, decisions and actions at all times.
+- you remain responsible for your own safety, decisions, communications and actions at all times.